etruong42/etruong42.github.com/_posts/2013-4-1-Javascript-for-NET-Java-devs.md

 <h3><em>Declaring a namespace</em> or <em>weird line at the start of JavaScript file</em></h3>
 {% highlight javascript+django %}
-var SOMETHING = SOMETHING || {};
+var MY_NAMESPACE = MY_NAMESPACE || {};
 {% endhighlight %}

 This is a typical way of declaring a namespace.
-The variable <strong>SOMETHING</strong> will remain the same if it is already defined, and if it is not already defined, it will be defined as an empty JavaScript object.
+The variable <strong>MY_NAMESPACE</strong> will remain the same if it is already defined, and if it is not already defined, it will be defined as an empty JavaScript object.
 The purpose of this of this line is very similiar to <em>ifndef</em> in C. We will go into greater depth about how the || operator works when we discuss type coercion.

-You will probably see the code go on to define properties and functions for SOMETHING, which is technically a JavaScript object, but we are using it like a namespace for those properties and functions.
+You will probably see the code go on to define properties and functions for MY_NAMESPACE, which is technically a JavaScript object, but we are using it like a namespace for those properties and functions.

 {% highlight javascript+django %}
-SOMETHING.MAX_NUM_WIDGETS = 7;
+MY_NAMESPACE.MAX_NUM_WIDGETS = 7;
-SOMETHING.tellACoolStory = function() { /*...*/ };
+MY_NAMESPACE.tellACoolStory = function() { /*...*/ };
 //etc
 {% endhighlight %}